pranavmanivannan/splash/README.md

 Roadmap:
 - Dyanmic thread pool - instantiate and destroy threads as needed
-- Task cancellation - requires making task a class and holding status
 - Lazy thread instantiation: only create a thread when all available threads are already active and the number of instantiated threads < number of configured threads